bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Conditionally Loading Based on Media Queries</h4>

-One interesting condition Modernizr can test against is media queries.
+<p>One interesting condition Modernizr can test against is media queries.
 Doing so provides the ability to only load files based on different media query conditions.
-Not loading unnecessary files can be extremely beneficial for performance.
+Not loading unnecessary files can be extremely beneficial for performance.</p>

 ```
  1  $(document).ready(function() {